o3de/o3de.org/content/docs/engine-dev/tools/tiaf/architectural-overview/runtime-frontend/_index.md

 ---
-linkTitle: Runtime & Front End
+linkTitle: Runtime and Front-End
-title: Runtime & Front End
+title: Runtime and Front-End
-description: Information about the TIAF Runtime and Front End.
+description: Information about the test impact analysis framework (TIAF) runtime and front-end architecture.
 ---

-The runtime and front end work together to present a unified interface to the user for selecting, prioritizing and running tests before presenting a report of the test results to the user.
-The runtime is responsible for performing the heavy lifting whereas the front end communicates the desired actions to the runtime and presents the results to the user.
+The runtime and front-end work together to present a unified interface to the user for selecting, prioritizing and running tests before presenting a report of the test results to the user.
+The runtime is responsible for performing the heavy lifting, whereas the front-end communicates the desired actions to the runtime and presents the results to the user.

 ## Simplified system diagram

-Below is a simplified diagram of the subsystems that make up the runtime and front end, and how they interact with one another (the native and Python specializations have been omitted for clarity):
+Below is a simplified diagram of the subsystems that make up the runtime and front-end, and how they interact with one another (the native and Python specializations have been omitted for clarity):

 ```mermaid
 flowchart TD